-Last year’s successful flotation of Royal Mail while controversial in terms of valuation did reawaken a sleeping giant in the form of the UK IPO market, as a raft of new companies came to market into 2014.
+ast year’s successful flotation of Royal Mail while controversial in terms of valuation did reawaken a sleeping giant in the form of the UK IPO market, as a raft of new companies came to market into 2014.

 Unfortunately for some of the investors involved in this year’s early floats the success rate was somewhat mixed as IPO advisors, conscious of the torrent of criticism that greeted Royal Mail led advisors pushed valuations to quite high, and in some cases eye wateringly stupid levels.

 , for an inquiry by the city watchdog the FCA on the basis that some advisers are distorting the market by putting pressure on bank analysts to put unrealistically high valuations on the stock.

 .
 There is certainly an argument for bank analysts being prevented from commenting on an IPO that their bank is a lead advisor on, as there is a clear conflict of interest, which rightly or wrongly, appears to have damaged confidence in the integrity of the market.

 and it should have been clear to anyone with an ounce of intelligence that some of this year’s IPO’s were an accident waiting to happen in terms of their initial pricing, and this appears to have been borne out in the way a lot of them have performed in the months since.